sekka1/devops-ansible/README.md

-Navabit DevOps Repository
+DevOps Repository
 ===========================
-This repository holds various DevOps items for Navabit.com
+This repository holds various DevOps items

 # Directories

 ## ansible
-This is a set of Ansible automation to control the Navabit.com's applications.
+This is a set of Ansible automation to control applications.
 Further details on how to use it it in this directory

 ## hosts